-These Date Energy Balls are a healthy snack that you can whip up in minutes.
-They call for just a handful of natural ingredients, and taste like cookie dough!
-Even my kids love them (which is saying something).
+Date Energy Balls are a healthy snack that you can whip up in minutes, and they taste like cookie dough!
+All you need is 5 simple ingredients to get started.

 How to Make Date Energy Balls

 Add the dates, walnuts, coconut, vanilla extract, and sea salt into the bowl of a food processor fitted with an “S” blade.
 (I use a 12-cup food processor for this.)